Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

 Thank you.
-The next question comes from the line of Angkor Pant from iifl.
+The next question comes from the line of Ankur Pant from IIFL.
 Please go ahead.

 Ankur Pant

 Hi.
 Thank you for taking my questions.
-My question is around the fact that Last quarter for FY27 we were aspiring for a double digit growth for the business overall for FY27 and led by transportation healthcare verticals.
-Now this quarter healthcare has been a bit of a disappointment.
-And last quarter, if I remember correctly, we were expecting growth in transportation in 4Q we expect come out that flattish.
-So just comparing your expectations for FY27, how was it last quarter and how.
-What would be the aspiration as we go as we start FY27?
+My question is around the fact that last quarter, we were — for FY ’27, we were aspiring for a double-digit growth for the business overall for FY ’27 and led by transportation and healthcare verticals.
+Now this quarter, Healthcare has been a bit of a disappointment.
+And last quarter, if I remember correctly, you were expecting growth in transportation in 4Q.
+We’ve come out at flattish.
+So just comparing your expectations for FY ’27 versus last quarter?
+And how — what would be the aspiration as you go — as we start FY ’27?

 Manoj Raghavan

-Yeah, I think, you know, I mean a lot of things have happened in the quarter, right.
-Geopolitical situation has changed.
-You know, customer spend.
-You know, we have, when we started last quarter when we talked about it, we had high hopes that of course transportation would continue the growth momentum as well as healthcare and licenses, we’ll be able to get back to growth.
-And I’ve explained the reasons why healthcare life senses, I think automotive we have governed the circumstances, governed the challenges and so on.
+Yeah, I think — I mean, a lot of things have happened in the quarter, right?
+Geopolitical situation has changed, customer spend.
+We have — when we started — when last quarter, when we talked about it, we had high hopes that, of course, transportation would continue the growth momentum as well as Healthcare & Life Sciences, we’ll be able to get back to growth.
+And I’ve explained the reasons why Healthcare, Life Sciences.

-I think we have done reasonably well to exit flat or small growth.
-Right.
-So today, I mean sitting today looking at what is happening around the world and the conversations we are having with customers and so on, I think for us overall we might be looking at a single digit higher single digit growth for the financial year.
-We may not look at a double digit growth
+I think automotive, we have given the circumstances, given the challenges and so on, I think we have done reasonably well to exit flat or a small growth, right?
+So today — I mean, sitting today, looking at what is happening around the world and the conversations we are having with customers and so on, I think for us, overall, we might be looking at a single-digit — high single-digit growth for the financial year.
+We may not look at a double-digit growth.

 Ankur Pant

-And that and the verticals that would need it would again be transportation now.
+Sure.
+And that — and the verticals that would lead it would again be transportation now?

 Manoj Raghavan

-Transportation, Yes.
-I mean we ideally would want all the three businesses to grow, right.
-We’ve had a very difficult, I would say 12 months where multiple businesses went into a, you know, downswing at different quarters and so on.
-But from now on we are really hoping that all the three businesses will start showing.
+Transportation, yes.
+I mean we ideally would want all the three businesses to grow, right?
+We’ve had a very difficult, I would say, 12 months where multiple businesses went into a downswing at different quarters and so on.
+But from now on, we are really hoping that all the three businesses will start showing growth.

 Ankur Pant

-And the other question is now given the tough geopolitical issues that we have had in this Quarter.
-Did we see clients now pushing back on the signing of deals or decision making cycles getting slightly elongated, which may again mean that the recovery that we were expecting may also get pushed back by a quarter or two.
-Are you seeing signs of that as well?
-Quarter,
+And the other question is now, given the tough geopolitical issues that we have had in this quarter, did we see clients now pushing back on the signing of deals for decision-making cycles getting slightly elongated, which may again mean that the recovery that we were expecting may also get pushed back by a quarter or two.
+Are you seeing signs of that as well in this quarter?

 Manoj Raghavan

-We are seeing both sides.
-Right.
-We have also, you know, announced deals that we have won in the quarter.
+We are seeing both sides, right?
+We have also announced deals that we have won in the quarter.
 We also know that there are cases where the deals have been pushed off.
-So there is no one answer to your question, right?
-It is, both are happening.
+So that is no one answer to your question, right?
+It is — both are happening.

 Ankur Pant

 Sure.
-But, but, but the expectation of recovery that you had, is that still, I mean, are you still hopeful of the same trajectory or that does that, that get pushed off in a few bits?
-Seeing what is happening around,
+But the expectation of recovery that you had, is that still — I mean, are you still hopeful of the same trajectory?
+Or does that get pushed off a little bit seeing what is happening around?

 Manoj Raghavan

-Which is where we, when we look, when we, when we started, when we came in the last quarter, we were hoping for a double digit, you know, sort of, you know, growth aspirations for the quarter.
-But looking at the situation today, maybe, you know, I would be a little more conservative and say maybe a higher single digit is what we should look at.
-This could change in the next three to six months.
-Right.
-When we look at the deal momentum and sitting today, the visibility that we have, conversations that we’re having and the deals we have closed and the deals that we are pursuing, this is what we feel.
+Which is where we — when we look — when we started — when we came in the last quarter, we were hoping for a double-digit sort of growth aspirations for the quarter.
+But looking at the situation today, maybe I would be a little more conservative and say maybe a higher single-digit is what we should look at.
+This could change in the next three to six months, right, when we look at the deal momentum and so on.
+Sitting today, the visibility that we have, conversations that we are having and the deals we have closed and the deals that we are pursuing, this is what we feel.

 Ankur Pant